bartekburnat7/Predictive-Analysis/README.md

 ## Business Requirements

-The Loan Approval Prediction System offers a transformative solution to streamline the lending process for banks and financial institutions.
+The Loan Approval Prediction System offers a solution to streamline the lending process for banks and financial institutions.
 By leveraging machine learning algorithms, this system automates loan approval decisions, reducing turnaround time, enhancing efficiency, and improving decision-making accuracy.
-With a dataset comprising applicant attributes such as income, education, credit history, and property area, the system predicts loan approval status, empowering lenders to make objective assessments based on historical data and predefined criteria.
+With a dataset comprising applicant attributes such as income, education, credit history, and property area, the system predicts loan approval status, allowing lenders to make objective assessments based on historical data and predefined criteria.
 Through features like data preprocessing, feature engineering, and model selection, the system optimizes predictive performance, ensuring reliable outcomes.
 Implementation entails deploying the trained model into production, adhering to regulatory compliance, safeguarding data privacy, and managing risks associated with model bias.
 Continuous performance monitoring and feedback integration further refine the system, maintaining its effectiveness and reliability over time.
 Ultimately, the Loan Approval Prediction System offers a data-driven approach to enhance profitability, mitigate risks, and deliver superior customer experiences in the lending domain.

 ## Hypothesis and how to validate?